Last updated: January 2026

 What is a debt review clearance certificate?

 A debt review clearance certificate (also referred to as a Form 19) is a legal document that confirms a person is no longer over-indebted and may legally exit debt review.
 A clearance certificate is typically issued by a debt counsellor when an individual completes the debt counselling process.
-The document is recognized by the National Credit Regulator (NCR), and is required to legally remove (or clear) the debt review status from the person’s credit report.
+The document is recognized by the National Credit Regulator (NCR), and is required to request the removal of the debt review status/flag from your credit record.

 Okay, now we know what it is…but how do you get yours?